 People often ask, “So…exactly what do you do?”
 The answer is complicated.
 As a seeker of experiences and knowledge from a young age, my interests were so wildly varied that I had trouble pinning down exactly what I wanted out of life.
 My first job was as a veterinary assistant, and through the years, I’ve been in business development and sales, I’ve been a children’s book editor, screenwriter, web designer, illustrator, worked as a nanny, and taught technology, arts, and science to K-5th grade at a charter school for six years.
 I’ve been a bartender, personal assistant, bookkeeper, and professional musician.
 So when people say, “What do you do?”
 I often flippantly answer, “What don’t I do?”

-After all these years of gathering skills and testing the waters, living in lots of different places, around lots of different people, I find myself happily settled back in LA with a mission and, finally, a skill set to make my dreams a reality.
+After all these years of gathering skills and testing the waters, living in lots of different places, around lots of different people, I find myself happily settled back in LA with a skill set to make my dreams a reality.
 I’ve been asked if I regret not focusing on a single career path; if I regret being “behind” people my age.
 It took a collection of experiences to get me to this place, and I am directly where I want to be.